alanng10/InfoTechAdoptWorth/Docue/a.md

 Info tech adopt worth in Class Lang is 1 billion 392 million 073 thousand if execute certain info except operate tier info is missing in abstract.

-Info tech adopt worth in Class Lang is 876 thousand if execute certain info is missing in abstract.
+Class Lang that execute certain info is missing in abstract is ClassC.

-This Class Lang is ClassC.
+Info tech adopt worth in ClassC is 876 thousand.

 Info tech adopt worth in ClassC is 1 thousand 493 if C# style generic is added to it.